 Canvas Inbox is the preferred method of communication.
 Most of your questions are about course policies, assignments, or grades.
 Canvas Inbox quickly toggles between your message and critical points of reference in the class.

 What is Canvas Inbox?

-Canvas Inbox is a messaging tool used to communicate with your instructors, classmates in your courses, and your assigned groups.
+Canvas Inbox is a messaging tool to communicate with your instructors, course classmates, and assigned groups.

 Need help with Canvas Inbox?